-Since the 1990's both states have accommodated levels of TDG above 110% for fish passage spill operations for ESA-listed juvenile salmonids at the Corps' projects on the lower Snake and

-Columbia rivers.
-During spill operations for fish passage, the states of Washington and Oregon have authorized exceptions (standard modification and criteria adjustment, respectively) to the 110% TDG criteria for the four lower Snake River (WA) and four lower Columbia River projects (WA and OR).
+Since the 1990's both states have accommodated levels of TDG above 110% for fish passage spill operations for ESA-listed juvenile salmonids at the Corps' projects on the lower Snake and Columbia rivers.
+During spill operations for fish passage, the states of Washington and Oregon have authorized exceptions to the 110% TDG criteria for the four lower Snake River (WA) and four lower Columbia River projects (WA and OR).